babalugats76/quizdini-teach-deprecated/README.md

 * Mock up of MatchGameCreator using Formik
   * Complete following along with the video
   * Examine this (codepen)[https://codesandbox.io/s/qJR4ykJk] to see how to create custom input controls, etc.
+* Investigate onPointerDown and alternatives that support mobile events, etc.

 ## React Router